The grading system behind every compound page on Vallydia — explained in full, so you can judge our judgments.

 | C | Mixed, modest, or early human evidence — a real signal, but inconsistent, small, or not yet confirmed. |

-| D | Weak or negative human evidence — tested and underwhelming, or evidence limited to poor-quality sources. |
+| D | Weak or negative human evidence — tested and underwhelming, tested for something other than the claim, or evidence limited to poor-quality sources. |

 | F | No supporting human evidence for this claim — or the claim was tested at a pivotal level and failed. |